saqlainAbbas11/Hamara-Bagh/README.md

 Hamara Bagh is a solo-built open-source project: the plant dataset, the scoring engine and the whole front end.
 If you use it, find a bug, or want to help expand the dataset — reach out on LinkedIn.
+And if it helps your garden, starring the repo helps other growers find it.